1Yr·

 Step 2: Formulate your goal

-You now know where you want to go?
-Great.
+Now you know where you want to go?
+Very good.
 Then make it more concrete.
-Embellish your desire with details.
+Embellish your wish with details.
 How big and luxurious do you want the house to be and when do you want to buy it?
-How much do you want to bequeath so that your children can live a carefree life (who will probably be close to retirement themselves by the time they inherit)?
+How much do you want to bequeath so that your children can lead a carefree life (who will probably be close to retirement themselves at the time of the inheritance)?
 How big is your pension gap and when do you want to retire? ...?

-A concrete goal could be, for example, "I want to reduce my working hours by the age of 50 at the latest and make up the difference to my full-time net salary through dividends!"
+A concrete goal could be, for example, "I would like to reduce my working hours by the age of 50 at the latest and make up the difference to my full-time net salary through dividends!"

 This is the part where you need all the things you learned about math in school that you thought you'd never need again anyway.
 Sorry.

-To stay with the example from step 2: Just because you now know that you want to reduce your working hours at 50 and make up the difference to your full-time net salary through dividends, you still don't know how much dividend you specifically need.
-So you have to calculate the gap to be filled.
-Or in the case of other goals, for example, the capital required at time X. Or how many coins fit into your bathtub for a money bath.
+To stick with the example from step 2: Just because you now know that you want to reduce your working hours at 50 and make up the difference to your full-time net salary with dividends, you don't yet know how much dividend you actually need.
+So you have to calculate the gap you need to fill.
+Or for other goals, for example, the capital you need at time X. Or how many coins will fit in your bathtub for a money bath.

-Especially for long-term goals it is important to consider changing parameters - like a higher salary or inflation.
-Let's assume that 2,000 euros net is currently enough for you to live on and that you want to draw half of that in 25 years via dividends.
-Then you have to take into account that your cost of living in 25 years will be significantly higher than today due to inflation.
-If you calculate with an inflation of 2.5% / year on average, in 25 years you will no longer need 2,000 Euros net to live, but 2,000 Euros * 1.025^25 = 3,707.89 Euros.
-So to reach your goal, you need to generate a net dividend of about 1,853.94 euros and not just 1,000 euros.
-In addition, it could be that your lifestyle changes in the next few years - e.g. children, more luxury through a higher salary, moving to a more expensive city, ... and therefore your needs may be higher in 25 years.
-Here you have to make assumptions and consider them accordingly.
-Overall, I recommend to calculate a little higher than too tight.
+For long-term goals in particular, it is important to take changing parameters - such as a higher salary or inflation - into account.
+Let's say you currently have a net income of EUR 2,000 to live on and you want to receive half of this in 25 years' time via dividends.
+Then you have to take into account that your cost of living will be significantly higher in 25 years' time than it is today due to inflation.
+If you calculate with an average inflation rate of 2.5% / year, you will no longer need 2,000 euros net to live on in 25 years, but 2,000 euros * 1.025^25 = 3,707.89 euros.
+To reach your goal, you will therefore need to earn a net dividend of around EUR 1,853.94 and not just EUR 1,000.
+It could also be that your lifestyle changes in the next few years - e.g. children, more luxury due to a higher salary, moving to a more expensive city, ... and therefore your needs may be higher in 25 years' time.
+You need to make assumptions here and take them into account accordingly.
+Overall, I recommend calculating a little higher rather than too low.

-Add concrete numbers to your goal.
+So add concrete figures to your goal.
 Make it more tangible.
-Make it predictable.
+Make it calculable.
 "I would like to reduce my working hours by the age of 50 at the latest and make up the difference to my full-time net salary through dividends.
-To do this, I need a net dividend of 2,500 euros / month in 20 years, taking into account any salary increases and a reduced tax burden due to the lower income."
+To do this, I need a net dividend of EUR 2,500 / month in 20 years, taking into account any salary increases and a reduced tax burden due to the lower income".

-Step 4: Write down your options and calculate the required rate of return
+Step 4: Write down your options and calculate the required return

-You thought that's it for the math?
-Sorry, now it really starts.
+You thought that was it with the math?
+Sorry, this is where it really starts.

-You know your goal and the numbers behind it, but you don't know how to get there.
-Accordingly, you must now become clear about your financial possibilities.
-Do you have a large sum available that you can invest immediately?
-Do you want to save monthly and how high could the savings rate be?
-Could this savings rate increase or decrease until you reach your goal? ...?
+You now know your goal and the figures behind it, but you don't yet know how to get there.
+Accordingly, you now need to be clear about your financial options.
+Do you have a large sum at your disposal that you can invest immediately?
+Would you like to save monthly and how high could the savings rate be?
+Could this savings rate increase or decrease by the time you reach your goal?

-Another example: You want to invest monthly and receive a payout of 2,000 Euro per month after 25 years without capital consumption.
+Another example: You want to invest monthly and receive a payout of EUR 2,000 per month after 25 years without capital depletion.
 The first thing to do here is to calculate the required capital.
-For 2,000 euros per month or 24,000 euros per year and assuming 25% taxes on the income, you can reach the goal with a payout ratio of 2% and a capital of 1.6 million euros: x*0.02*0.75=24,000.
-You calculate with 3.5% payouts?
-Great, then 914,286 euros is already enough.
+For EUR 2,000 per month or EUR 24,000 per year and assuming 25% tax on income, you can achieve the target with a payout ratio of 2% and capital of EUR 1.6 million, for example: x*0.02*0.75=24,000.
+Are you calculating with 3.5% payouts?
+Great, then 914,286 euros is enough.

 What return is needed to generate this capital?
-For this you can use Excel or tools like [2].
-With a monthly savings rate of 500 euros, a target amount of 1.6 million euros and 25 years time, you need a return of 15.906% per year [3].
-If you consider a certain return to be realistic, you can of course also turn the calculation around and calculate the monthly savings rate required for the return and target capital.
+You can use Excel or tools like [2] for this.
+With a monthly savings installment of EUR 500, a target amount of EUR 1.6 million and 25 years, you need an annual return of 15.906% [3].
+If you think a certain return is realistic, you can of course turn the calculation around and calculate the monthly savings rate required for the return and target capital.

-Now add to your goal the conditions that are given (your financial possibilities) or necessary (the required return) to achieve it.
+Now add to your goal the framework conditions that are given (your financial possibilities) or necessary (the required return) in order to achieve it.

 Step 5: Select a suitable strategy

-Now that you know your goal, your financial possibilities and the required return, you have to choose a suitable strategy.
-Your strategy describes how you want to achieve your goal under the given financial means.
-From "I just regularly stock a world index" to trading to "back and forth makes pockets empty" there are plenty of possibilities.
-Besides the classic buy & hold approach of a globally diversified portfolio, getquin also presents different strategies again and again.
-You can find some examples in the sources under [4], [5], [6] and [7] (naming these strategies is not a recommendation from me, you can find my strategy under [8]).
-It is important that you ask yourself for each strategy about the expected return (historical data, do they go far enough into the past to be reliable? ...?) and the risk (how likely is it that the return will be achieved, what is the maximum loss in the worst case, how likely is a failure of the strategy? ...?).
+Now that you know your goal, your financial possibilities and the required return, you need to select a suitable strategy.
+Your strategy describes how you want to achieve your goal given your financial resources.
+There are plenty of options, from "I'll just buy a world index on a regular basis" to trading and "back and forth empties my pockets".
+In addition to the classic buy & hold approach of a globally diversified portfolio, different strategies are also repeatedly presented on getquin.
+You can find some examples in the sources under [4], [5], [6] and [7] (the naming of these strategies is not a recommendation from me, you can find my strategy under [8]).
+It is important that you inform yourself about the expected return for each strategy (historical data, does it extend far enough into the past to be reliable? ...?) and the risk (how likely is it that the return will be achieved, what is the maximum loss in a worst-case scenario, how likely is the strategy to fail? ...?).

-Sometimes it can make sense to use strategy A (asset accumulation) for a few years and then switch to strategy B (asset management / consumption).
-In this case, you should take into account any taxes that may be due on your profits if you switch and set the target for wealth accumulation higher if necessary to compensate for this.
+Sometimes it can make sense to apply strategy A (asset accumulation) for a few years and then switch to strategy B (asset management / consumption).
+In doing so, you should take into account any taxes on your profits when reallocating and set a higher target for wealth accumulation to compensate for this.

 Step 6: Nothing is set in stone

-Our world is very fast-paced.
+Our world is very fast-moving.
 Things change from one day to the next.
 Personally, locally and globally.
-You should therefore regularly check your goal and your strategy and readjust them if necessary, but please don't throw them over the top every year and start all over again.
+You should therefore regularly review your goal and your strategy and readjust it if necessary, but please don't throw it overboard every year and start from scratch.

-Congratulations, you've now set a meaningful financial goal and chosen a strategy that fits it.
+Congratulations, you have now set yourself a sensible financial goal and chosen a suitable strategy.

-What, you are a low-income earner with ambitious goals and you haven't found a strategy that brings you within reach of your goal with your given financial capabilities?
+What?
+You are a low-income earner with ambitious goals and have not found a strategy that brings your goal within reach with your given financial means?
 Then please read the next steps.

-Step 7: You can't reach your goals in your current situation?
+Step 7: You can't achieve your goals in your current situation?
 Then improve your situation

 Important: Be focused and rational.
-It does not make sense to read 50 books about finances.
+It makes no sense to read 50 books on finance.
 Investing in your human capital is right and important.
-But please be specific.
-It would make more sense to look at what will actually help you.
-Can you significantly increase your income through further education?
-If yes, then continue your education and apply for a better paying job.
-Does an active strategy promise a higher return on investment that will help you reach your goal?
+But please be targeted.
+It makes more sense to look at what will actually help you.
+Can you significantly increase your income through further training?
+If so, then continue your education and apply for a better-paid job.
+Does an active strategy promise a higher return that will help you achieve your goal?
 Then acquire the necessary skills.

-Continuing education and new skills can be an insanely great lever to reach your financial goals.
-Don't underestimate them, but also use them wisely and don't invest time and money in subjects that won't help you reach your goals.
+Further training and new skills can be an incredibly powerful lever for achieving your financial goals.
+Don't underestimate them, but use them wisely and don't invest time and money in topics that won't help you achieve your goals.
 Sometimes it makes sense to take a few steps back to get a running start.

 Step 8: You can't improve your situation?
 Then you need to adjust your goal

-Especially the first financial goal is often simply too ambitious or your own possibilities are too limited.
-In this case, unfortunately, there is no way around adjusting the goal.
+The first financial goal in particular is often simply too ambitious or your options are too limited.
+In this case, there is unfortunately no way around adjusting your goal.
 But that's okay.
 Defining a meaningful goal is usually an iterative process.
-However, by doing the groundwork, you should now have a sense of what's realistic and what's not.
-Adjust your goal and strategy with your newfound knowledge and under your given circumstances.
+However, thanks to the preliminary work, you should now have a feeling for what is realistic and what is not.
+Adjust your goal and your strategy with your newly acquired knowledge and under your given circumstances.

 Conclusion

 Not worrying about your financial future is easy.
-To save / invest a few euros a month already requires more work and energy.
-Accordingly, I think it's great that you're here and very likely already doing that.
-But to really set meaningful financial goals, it takes much more.
-You have to deal with it, you have to calculate, you have to deal with different strategies, you have to check and correct regularly and maybe you have to leave your comfort zone sometimes and increase your human capital.
+Saving / investing a few euros a month takes more work and energy.
+So I think it's great that you're here and that you're probably already doing this.
+But it takes a lot more than that to set yourself really sensible financial goals.
+You have to deal with it, you have to calculate, you have to deal with different strategies, you have to regularly check and correct and maybe you also have to leave your comfort zone and increase your human capital.
 But it's worth it.
-Not only that the probability increases to have actually achieved "later" what you want / is important to you.
-A goal and a strategy also help you to sleep more peacefully, to say goodbye to unrealistic ideas and to be able to enjoy your life today and not in 30 years.
+Not only does it increase the likelihood of actually having achieved what you want / what is important to you "later".
+A goal and a strategy will also help you sleep more soundly, say goodbye to unrealistic ideas and enjoy your life today rather than in 30 years' time.
 Why?
-If you know where you want to go, what return you need for it and what financial means you have available, you don't have to invest every cent you have left at the end of the month.
+If you know where you want to go, what return you need and what financial resources are available to you, you don't have to invest every penny you have left over at the end of the month.
 No, you can spend it with a clear conscience - you know that you will reach your goal with your strategy even without that cent.

 What is your goal?
 Have you already found the right strategy?